-Curriculum planning must include one (1) unit of a foreign language, one (1) unit of computer, one (1) Advanced Elective or 2nd year of foreign language, and one (1) unit of fine arts.
-It is also strongly recommended that collegebound students take a math course their senior year.
+Curriculum planning must include one (1) unit of a foreign language, one (1) unit of computer, one (1) Advanced elective or 2nd year of foreign language, and one (1) unit of fine arts.
+It is also strongly recommended that college bound students take a math course their senior year.

 Entrance requirements vary at each college and university.
-The Guidance Office maintains current materials from many public and private colleges and universities.
+The guidance office maintains current materials from many public and private colleges and universities.
 This information is available for the perusal of students and parents.
-The Guidance Counselor is available to assist you in finding this information.
-It is the student's responsibility to confer with the Guidance Counselor to keep abreast of entrance requirements for the college/university they plan to attend.
+The guidance counselor is available to assist you in finding this information.
+It is the student's responsibility to confer with the guidance counselor to keep abreast of entrance requirements for the college/university they plan to attend.

-COLLEGE DAY FOR SENIORS
+COLLEGE DAYS FOR SENIORS

 Seniors will be allowed time out of school to visit colleges or universities outside of the greater Jackson area to help them determine their level of interest in attending.
-Signed forms (by College Officials) need to be returned to Student Services on their first day back to school.
-Such visits must be cleared by the Counselor at least one week in advance.
+Signed forms (by college officials) need to be returned to The office on their first day back to school.
+Such visits must be cleared by the counselor at least one week in advance.